scolapicchioni/blazor/Lab13/readme.md

 FluentValidations are in fact also supported by
 - ASP.NET Core, by including the [FluentValidation.AspNetCore](https://docs.fluentvalidation.net/en/latest/aspnet.html#asp-net-core)  Package
-- Blazor, by including the [Blazored FluentValidation](https://github.com/Blazored/FluentValidation) Package
+- Blazor, by including the [MudBlazor](https://mudblazor.com/components/form#using-fluent-validation)

 So, as a recap.